richardchien/cv/README.md

 ### Jul 2018 — Aug 2018, Wuhan Jieyu Technology Co.
 Ltd., Software Engineer Intern

 I participated in the development of both frontend and backend for a community operation product and an internal web console, using Vue.js for frontend and Tornado for backend.
-I had done all jobs assigned to me on time, and gained experience of online log analysis and team collabration during the internship.
+I had done all jobs assigned to me on time, and gained experience of online log analysis and team collaboration during the internship.

 ### Nov 2016 — Jan 2017 & Jul 2017 — Oct 2017, MiLove Entrepreneurial Team